FREE updates, newsletters and the L.A. BEER BLAST.

 Brew & You on McG’s and Karl Strauss

-We beer geeks can be creatures of habit.
-We find a bar that has the comfy chairs and the rotating tap list and the knowledgeable staff and we just keep going back.
-But I am here to keep you on the lookout for the new or re-done or re-invented places that you should check out, at least once.
+We craft beer geeks can be creatures of habit.
+We find a bar that has comfy chairs, a rotating tap list, and knowledgeable staff and we just keep going back.
+I am here to keep you on the lookout for new, re-done or re-invented places that you should check out, at least once.

 The first stop on the itinerary is McG’s Irish Pub & Grill.
 You may look at the address and think, Chatsworth?
 Where is that and would it be worth the drive?